 I created this website to help anyone feeling lost, overwhelmed, confused, hurt, ashamed, alone, heartbroken, or scared.
 And for the many soldiers feeling nobody understands their pain or is willing to listen.

-When I battled through life's struggles and wanted the help of no one, I wrapped my emotions around music that gave me a sense of peace and purpose.
+When I battled through life's struggles I wrapped my emotions around faith, which gave me a sense of peace and purpose.
 Doing so allowed me to reflect on the heavy emotions I was feeling.
 I have never attempted to take my own life, but many times I felt so alone and lost that I struggled with the thoughts of an easy way out.
-When feeling suicidal you are in a state of mind that no one cares about you, understands you, or even cares enough to listen to you.
+While feeling suicidal you are in a state of mind no one cares about you, understands you, or even cares enough to listen to you.
 Sometimes nothing anyone can say will help heal your personal pain.
 But being able to talk about your problems with someone that will listen and have understanding, can make a difference.

 If you are struggling at this moment to regain self control and need someone to talk to, contact the National Crisis Line at 1-800-273-TALK (8255).
-You are not alone.